crudh/seamless-immutable-mergers/README.md

 Default is `false`.
 Control whether the merger should or not to do this recursively.

 ##### `modifier?: 'push' | 'unshift'`
 Default is `push`.
-Manages the way the new data is added to the array (first or last position - respectivaly).
+Manages the way the new data is added to the array (first or last position - respectively).

 ## Releases
 ### 7.0.0